New York-Style Sourdough Bagels

-These sourdough bagels are delicious and thick with that iconic chewy crust that you get with New York-style bagels.
+These New York-style sourdough bagels are delicious and thick with an iconic chewy crust.

-This sourdough bagel recipe is super easy to make.
-Read on to make the perfect bagel recipe with step-by-step instructions or see the video showing the whole process to make homemade sourdough bagels.
+Read on to make the perfect bagel recipe with step-by-step instructions or see the video showing the whole process!

 I fell in love with these New York-style sourdough bagels from the first time I made them.
-They’re so flavourful and I was so happy with how they turned out!
-Unlike dinner rolls which have a light and fluffy texture, New York-style sourdough bagels are denser with a chewy texture.
+They’re so flavourful, and I was so happy with how they turned out!
+Unlike dinner rolls with a light and fluffy texture, these New York-style sourdough bagels are denser and chewy.

 Ingredients

 This bagel dough is a lean dough with minimal ingredients.
 The full ingredient amounts are in the recipe card at the bottom of this post.
-To make these sourdough bagels you need -
+Here’s what you need:

 - Sourdough starter – An active starter.